xahiru/IPA_Fall_2024/MMR0001/Mid_term_exam/Mid/README.md

 const router = createRouter({ history: createWebHistory(), routes }); export default router;

-import and create route for login,homepage and signuppage
+14: import and create route for login,homepage and signuppage

  import HomePage from '../components/HomePage.vue'; import Login from '../components/Login.vue'; import SignupPage from '../components/SignupPage.vue';

 const routes = [ { path: '/', name: 'HomePage', component: HomePage }, { path: '/login', name: 'Login', component: Login },{path:'/signup-page', name: 'SignupPagge', component: SignupPage }

 ];

-linked the router to the app.vue
+15: linked the router to the app.vue

-linked the router to the homepage page Login
+16: linked the router to the homepage page Login

+17: created the signup page

-linked the router to the homepage signup
+18: linked the router to the homepage signup

+19: connect the signup page with the login page using router

+20: connect the login with signup also

+21: create another components for Dashboard

+22: complete the structure and styling

+23: installed json server globally.(commands are for windows)

+npm install -g json-server

+24: create a database file by the name of db.json, run the database server

+json-server --watch db.json

+25: create a js file (api.js) to handle the functionalities

+26: complete the signup functionality

+27: create the login functionality

+To ensure that the dashboard is only accessible to authenticated users, implementd navigation guards with Vue Router.

+28: made the dashboard responsive

+29: create a components for the overview

+30: complete the logout functionality

+31: created a components for setting page

+32: created another database file for greenhouse data